ruslanys/docker-megacmd/README.md

 ## Start a Daemon

-Because of the issue [#623](https://github.com/meganz/MEGAcmd/issues/623) we need to have a unique UUID at `/etc/machine-id`.
+Because of the issue [#623](https://github.com/meganz/MEGAcmd/issues/623) we need to have an unique UUID at `/etc/machine-id`.
 Otherwise, `mega-sync` will not work.

 We have 2 options: